rodrigo-arenas/pyworkforce/docs/tutorials/rostering.rst

      \sum_{d, s} 1- X_{nds} \leq \mu \; \forall n \in N

-* Each resource only can be scheduled at most once a day
+* Each resource can be scheduled at most once a day

 .. math::